 David Carroll <firstname.lastname@example.org>

 Not much acting was required in the scenes with Mrs. Appleyard and her students, as their real-life relationship was rather tense.
-Rachel Roberts, who played Mrs. Appleyard, preferred acting to a piece of tape on the wall, instead of having the girl to be standing there.
+Rachel Roberts, who played Mrs. Appleyard, preferred acting to a piece of tape on the wall, instead of having the girl actually standing there.
 See more »

 What we see and what we seem are but a dream, a dream within a dream.